Fighting Childhood Hunger

-Samaritan Community Center (SCC) packs and distributes 6,000 SnackPacks each week to 165 schools in four counties throughout NWA during the regular school year.
+Samaritan Community Center (SCC) packs and distributes 6,000 snackpacks each week to 165 schools in four counties throughout Northwest Arkansas during the regular school year.
 Our purpose in distributing snackpacks is to provide some weekend food for children who are at-risk for food insecurity.
 26,000 children suffer from food insecurity in our local community, and currently we have enough funding to serve around one in five of these children.

 The SnackPacks for Kids program is largely donation driven and we have developed “SnackPacks+” events for the purpose of raising additional funds and to enhance the experience of community involvement towards solving the problem of food insecurity.
-GivePack events combine the acts of giving food and packing snackpacks.
+SnackPacks+ events combine the acts of giving food and packing SnackPacks.

 HOW TO HELP

 One-Time or Monthly Donation

 Today, it costs approximately $60,000 each month to sustain the SFK program.
 You can help us continue to ensure hungry children in NWA do not suffer food insecurity on weekends by donating to our SnackPack Fund.

 All food donations may be dropped off at the SCC Administrative Office, 2910 S. 8th Street, Rogers, Monday-Thursday from 8:30am-4:30pm and Friday 8:30am-12:00pm.